 How to Maximise the Impact of Learning Outcomes

-There are several ways to maximise the impact of learning outcomes, including the following:
+There are several ways to maximise the impact of learning outcomes including:

 Continuous Improvement Approach